 And then there’s the follow-up period usually for a stroke study, that’s about three months.
 So, taking this into account, we had to build what we call kind of a recruitment and retention plan.
 It’s a whole kind of five-page document, we had to submit to the funders to justify that it’s going to take us five years based on this calculation, and things like that.

 So generally, it’s the grants are about five years, typical grants are about five years.
 But of course, there’s no rule that you can’t get it done in, you know, a shorter period is great if you can get the study done in a shorter period than that.

 Once the study has been done, and the research has been created, and you have some data then what happens, then?
 What’s, do you do with that data?
 How do you implement that into, say, a hospital setting?
 Or how do stroke survivors benefit from that?

 Dr. Eva Mistry 25:54

 Great, great question.
 So once we have that data, we conduct what we call statistical analysis.
 And that has also kind of plans for those are usually specified before you start to study to be most kind of robust that you will stick to what you said you were going to do.
-And so we do the statistical analysis according to that plan and find out if the treatment worked, or it didn’t work, or was there safety issues, things like that.
+And so we do the statistical analysis according to that plan and find out if the treatment worked, or it didn’t work, or were there safety issues, things like that.

 Dr. Eva Mistry 26:26

 And if it worked, it didn’t work better in a certain population, versus the other things like that.
 Then we publish those results for the scientific community.
-And we put it up in the clinical trials.gov website as well for patients to click and see what those study results were.
+And we put it up on the clinical trials.gov website as well for patients to click and see what those study results were.

 Dr. Eva Mistry 26:47